FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 If the GUI fails to start:

-1. Check that you have Qt dependencies installed (PyQt5 or PySide2)
+1. Check that you have Qt dependencies installed (PyQt6)
 2. Verify your PypeIt installation is up to date
 3. Check for error messages in the terminal